cloud-bulldozer/benchmark-operator/docs/testpmd.md

 ### Sample PAO configuration

 The CPU and socket information might vary, use the below as an example.
+Creating `PerformanceProfile` will trigger MCO to reboot worker nodes one by one.
+Please be sure to WAIT until the previous step is finished, i.e SR-IOV VF configuration.

 Add label to the MCP pool before creating the performance profile.
 ```sh